webosose/website/content/en/samples/posts/2023-12-19-face-recognize-kiosk-using-webos.md

 The `deploy.sh` script performs the following actions:
 - Removes existing build and IPK directories.
-- Creates a new build of the project.
+- Creates a new build of the react project.
 - Generates the `appinfo.json` file and copies the `icon.png` file into the build directory.
 - Packages the application into an IPK file.
 - Installs and launches the app on the specified device.